cockpit-project/cockpit/doc/reauthorize.md

-Given that the goal of both polkit and sudo is to check whether the user is present at the machine, we provide that reauthorization from cockpit-ws, and verify it in the pam_authorize.so PAM module.
+Given that the goal of both polkit and sudo is to check whether the user is present at the machine, we provide that reauthorization from cockpit-ws, and verify it in the pam_reauthorize.so PAM module.

 At a high level here's what happens.
 First during initial authentication of the user:

- * The pam_authorize.so module is present late in "auth" stack.
+ * The pam_reauthorize.so module is present late in "auth" stack.
    * If root is being authenticated then bail
    * If ```geteuid() != 0``` then bail
    * If a PAM authtok password is present:
       * ```salt = "$6$" encode_alnum(read("/dev/urandom", 16))```
       * ```secret = crypt(authtok, salt)```
       * Save ```secret``` for session handler
- * The pam_authorize.so module is present late in "session" stack.
+ * The pam_reauthorize.so module is present late in "session" stack.
    * If ```secret``` was saved by "auth" handler, place this in the session kernel keyring, owned by root, and readable only by root.